Incremental Learning of Structured Memory via Closed-Loop Transcription: Introduction

-\begin{itemize} \item \textbf{Memory-based.} When learning new classes, raw exemplars of old classes are difficult to scale, and should not be relied on to train the network together with new data.
-An alternative is a compact {\em memory} of old classes to use for replay, such as one represented by a generative feature space, as well as the associated encoding and decoding mappings~\cite{fearnet}. \item \textbf{Self-contained.} Incremental learning should take place on a self-contained neural system, as a brain, with a {\em single representation space} and a {\em fixed capacity}.
-The ability to minimize forgetting should be implied by optimizing an overall learning objective itself, without relying on an external generative model for reply or external mechanisms for architectural modification and resource allocation,\footnote{As to be surveyed in Section \ref{sec:related}, many existing methods rely on such mechanisms, including: incrementally allocating new network resources for new tasks, augmenting the representation spaces, duplicating old networks while learning new ones, or explicitly identifying and isolating used/unused parts of the network.} which often require additional heuristics or add hidden costs.
+In this work, we are interested in an incremental learning setting that counters these trends with two key qualities.
+(1) The first is that it is \emph{memory-based.} When learning new classes, no raw exemplars of old classes are available to train the network together with new data.
+This implies that one has to rely on a compact and thus structured ``memory'' of old classes, such as incrementally learned generative representations of the old classes, as well as the associated encoding and decoding mappings~\citep{fearnet}.
+(2) The second is that it is \emph{self-contained.} Incremental learning takes place in a single neural system with a fixed capacity, and in a common representation space.
+The ability to minimize forgetting is implied by optimizing an overall learning objective, without external networks, architectural modifications, or resource allocation mechanisms.
+Concretely, the contributions of our work are as follows:

-\end{itemize} These two qualities additionally ensure that the self-contained neural system that incremental learning (IL) is conducted on also supports conventional {\em joint learning} (JL) methods, which learn all classes together.
-Incremental learning, however, can be much less demanding in terms of data preparation and computation than joint learning.\footnote{This often is not the case for many existing incremental learning methods, see Table \ref{tab0:batch-incremental} in Section \ref{sec:experiments} for an example.}

-In this work, we demonstrate that a framework based on {\em closed-loop transcription} (Figure \ref{fig:framework}) can mitigate catastrophic forgetting and outperform prior approaches to incremental learning, while achieving the qualities described above.
-Our paper includes studies on two key contributions: (1) how constrained data transcription can enable neural systems capable of graceful forgetting and (2) how a weakly supervised \textit{incremental reviewing} process can further improve the learned memory.